 When a doctor tells you you have heart failure several things go through your head.
 The first is an overwhelming sense of relief that SOMEONE FINALLY knows what’s going on, but the second thing is… WHAT?!?
 That’s exactly what went through my mind and I expect what my husband thought too.
 After speaking to other patients this seems to be the normal course of things.

 So, you may be thinking, well what is this scary thing we know as Heart Failure?
 The clinical types around you will say it is a condition in which the heart cannot pump enough blood to meet the body’s needs (citation).
 Reasons why this happen are varied from congenital (genetic) defects, to viral infections, postpartum onset, a result of heart attacks and heart disease, damage from cancer treatments, or in my particular case …. they have absolutely no idea.
-Although heart disease is in my family, there has been no instance of sudden death and all tests we have done thus far have not revealed any secrets.
+Although heart disease is in my family, there has been no instance of sudden death and all tests we have done, and all medical systems that we had to compare in the past, thus far have not revealed any secrets.

 Over the years I have come across all of these lists that talk about people at risk for heart failure and every one of them always state ‘over the age of 65’.
 I was diagnosed at 28.
 So, really, a list of risk factors are just that, a list.
 Just because you don’t have any of the risks identified on the list, does not preclude you from potentially getting the disease.
 As a warning, or a message of hope, here’s something about lists of risk factors you should know.
 Malcolm Gladwell famously wrote about this idea in his book ‘Outliers’: